Where to donate to help victims of Turkey and Syria earthquakes

 One of the world’s most respected humanitarian groups, The White Helmets has got down on the ground in Turkey and Syria.
 Around 3,000 of its volunteer rescuers are pulling survivors out of the rubble of the buildings destroyed in northwestern Syria.

 The non-profit organisation has said that it needs more equipment to carry out its rescue mission and fuel to transport the injured.
-Their task has been complicated by the already depleted healthcare system in the region due to the civil war.
+Unfortunately, their task has been complicated by the already-depleted healthcare system in the region due to the civil war.

 Donate here.